-While vintage or repro 1940s men’s suits are usually too small for modern men these new classic fit men’s suits and Zoot Suits have some of the patterns, cut and styling of the 1940s that are a good enough look for most outfits.
-Consider adding a dress shirt, wide tie, two-tone shoes and fedora hat to complete your 40s suit attire.
+While vintage or repro 1940s men’s suits are usually very expensive, however, these new classic fit men’s suits and Zoot Suits have 1940s patterns, styling, and cuts that serve as a good enough look for most outfits.